 Income Type UAE Domestic Rate Treaty Benefits

-Dividends 0% Further reductions available under specific treaties
+Dividends 0% Further reductions or confirmations available under specific DTAs

 Mutual Agreement Procedure (MAP) Framework